 Are you a water sports enthusiast?
 Worry no more, as Cabarete Kite Beach has you covered.
-The Kite Beach is known far and wide for water sports.
+Kite Beach is known far and wide for water sports.
 The beach is globally known as a kitesurfing destination for tourists and locals.
 The atmosphere is quite inviting to newcomers who want to participate in water sports activities as well.

 Several kiteboarding schools in the area offer training to anyone interested in kiteboarding.
-The beach also hosts an annual Master of the Ocean, a World Watersports Championship, and many other competitions are held there every second month.
+The beach also hosts an annual Master of the Ocean, a World Watersports Championship, and many other competitions that are held there every second month.

 Another gorgeous and quiet option, Bavaro Beach, is next door to the El Cortecito hotel in Punta Cana.
 This is perhaps the closest beach to the Punta Cana Resort Zone.

 It is the place where you will feel like you’re vacationing in the middle of nowhere.
-As such, Bavaro Beach offers an excellent opportunity to unwind, go walking or cycling, and just spend quality time with yourself amongst nature.
+As such, Bavaro Beach offers an excellent opportunity to unwind, go walking or cycling, and just spend quality time with yourself in nature.